ifm/documentation/ODS/Configuration/configuration.md

 :::{warning}
 All connected heads have their own specific configuration.
-However, all heads referenced by the ODS are also configured by the application itself. **Only `channelValue' and `minObjectHeight' can be changed by the user and for each port separately**.
+However, all heads referenced by the ODS are also configured by the application itself. **Only `channelValue` and `minObjectHeight` can be changed by the user and for each port separately**.
 The general configuration of ports (`{"ports":{"port2":...}}`) must not be changed by the user.
 :::

 ## Channel value